jctaoo/stella/README.md

 ## 🚀 Get Started

+To get started with this project, you can either create a new repository from this template or clone it directly.

+-   **Use this template**: Click the `Use this template` button on the GitHub page to create a new repository with the same structure and files.
+-   **Clone the repository**: If you prefer to work with a local copy, you can clone the repository to your machine.

-Follow these steps to set up and run the project locally.
+After setting up the repository, follow these steps to run the project locally.
 This project uses `pnpm` as the package manager.

 1.  **Install dependencies**:
     ```bash